 A number of alternatives were considered at an early stage in the process.
 The environmental effects of these alternatives were evaluated during the SEA process.
-The preferred Draft LACAP was chosen over the other alternative options considered for the following reasons:
+The preferred LACAP was chosen over the other alternative options considered for the following reasons:

-- Alternative 1 (considered) The Pareto Approach will lead to some positive environmental effects, however it is less likely that this alternative will deliver the wide ranging and effective climate mitigation and adaptation action likely to result from implementation of the preferred Draft LACAP.
-This alternative approach may also generate several negative environmental effects, which would not be counterbalanced by the potential positive environmental effects associated with the preferred Draft LACAP. - Alternative 2 (considered) The Holistic Approach and the preferred Draft LACAP The Holistic and Participatory Approach will both broadly deliver suitably wide ranging and effective climate action.
+- Alternative 1 (considered) The Pareto Approach would lead to some positive environmental effects, however it is less likely that this alternative would deliver the wide ranging and effective climate mitigation and adaptation action likely to result from implementation of the preferred LACAP.
+This alternative approach may also generate several negative environmental effects, which would not be counterbalanced by the potential positive environmental effects associated with the preferred LACAP. - Alternative 2 (considered) The Holistic Approach and the preferred plan approach, The Holistic and Participatory Approach, would both broadly deliver suitably wide ranging and effective climate action.
 These alternatives both have the potential to generate multiple positive environmental effects.
-Both alternatives have equal potential to generate some negative environmental effects. - Alternative 3 (preferred) Draft LACAP was selected over the other Alternative 2 however as it has the best potential to deliver effective climate mitigation and adaptation action and positive environmental effects, given its strong community engagement emphasis, which supports better participation in climate action at community level.
+Both alternatives have equal potential to generate some negative environmental effects. - Alternative 3 (preferred) The Holistic and Participatory Approach was selected over the Alternative 2, the Holistic Approach, however as it has the best potential to deliver effective climate mitigation and adaptation action and positive environmental effects, given its strong community engagement emphasis, which supports better participation in climate action at community level.